Dragonplate D-Tube Neck Beam - Truss Rod Alternative

 At the Router Table

-It is necessary to rout a 3/4″ wide by 1/2″ deep groove / channel down the center of the face of the neck (the side to which the fingerboard will be attached).
+For my application it is necessary to rout a 3/4″ wide by 1/2″ deep groove / channel down the center of the face of the neck (the side to which the fretboard will be attached).
 I choose to keep the D-Tube flush with the face of the neck blank, as opposed to recessing it.
 At 1/2″ deep, this material will sit very close to the back of my finished neck at the headstock end, so I want all the clearance that can be afforded me.
 I opt to rout a through groove from the headstock to the heel block, as opposed to a stop dado, which I accomplish in three (3) ever-deepening passes over the router bit.

 Routing the Through Groove